 Once you decide to get an email address that matches your business domain name, make sure to update it everywhere, including your business cards, email signature, social media accounts, and any profiles you have online that list your contact information.

-Aside from getting a professional email address, you should look into using an email marketing system like Infusionsoft by Keap.
+Aside from getting a professional email address, you should look into using an email marketing system like Keap.
 Many software platforms provide templates and easy to use design tools that make creating and sending out email campaigns easier.
 Email marketing software can also help you build your email list, automate messages to your clients, and provide deep analytics to help you optimize your email marketing efforts.

 3. Are you keeping up with your social media profiles?